Mission | History | Names | Manifesto | Awards | Imprint

 "Any person blaming their tools for shoddy work is either unskilled at using them or has chosen them unwisely, or likely, both." — Anonymous

 The philosophy of "Engineers don't MAKE things", on the other hand, is one of understanding and exploring the global landscape of manufacturing to align requirements of a design with the most appropriate commercially-available industrial fabrication processes.
 This approach doesn't seek to accumulate tools in a room; instead, it encourages individuals working on projects to more deeply consider a number of crucial factors about their designs before beginning to irreversibly transform materials (AKA prototype).
-Instead of deferring to "making" as the default means of testing or validating an idea, the most powerful tools in the "Engineers don't MAKE things" tool-chain are design and simulation software, a keyboard, and a 3-button mouse.
+Instead of relying on "making" as the default means of testing or validating an idea, the most powerful tools in the "Engineers don't MAKE things" tool-chain are design and simulation software, a keyboard, and a 3-button mouse.
 These allow the "testing" of ideas with little more than the basic computing setup many undergraduate students will already have access to.

 With the "Engineers don't MAKE things" approach, some amount of spontaneity is admittedly lost, but along with that, comes the benefit of producing higher quality prototypes, built by skilled professionals, that better deliver on requirements and move projects forward towards well-established goals.
 Additionally, instead of developing a dependency on free access to a small set of locally-available tools, individuals build familiarity and comfort with the professional processes of sending specifications to fabricators, preparing design documents in accordance with industry standards, and becoming knowledgeable about and accustomed to the true cost of rapid prototyping.